How are Injections Used for Pain Relief?

 One of three outcomes can be expected following a spinal injection: no pain relief; pain is relieved for a few hours, or days, and returns; or, pain is relieved, returns for a short time period, and then improves again.

-Doctor talking to woman The outcome helps to identify the predominant pain generator, such as a cervical facet joint or lumbar nerve root.
+The outcome helps to identify the predominant pain generator, such as a cervical facet joint or lumbar nerve root.

 When pain is relieved, the patient benefits more fully from physical therapy.